-Sharks in Maui
+Sharks In Maui

-"By comparison, more people are killed by dogs in the U.S. every year than have been killed by shark attacks in the last 100 years."
-Hawaii Shark Encounters
+“By comparison, more people are killed by dogs in the U.S. every year than have been killed by shark attacks in the last 100 years.”

 What are the chances of being attacked by a shark?
 There are usually 2 to 3 attacks around Hawaii per year, but almost always non-fatal.
 With the millions of people in the ocean around Maui every year, your chances of being attacked are slim to none.
 There has never been a reported attack of a scuba diver in Hawaiian waters.
 Snorkelers, swimmers, and surfers are attacked because of their surface activity.
 Scuba divers are surrounded by the underwater environment and, with all the bubbles, seem foreign to sharks.

-Sharks are highly developed ancient creatures that have existed from before the dinosaurs.
+Sharks are highly developed ancient creatures that have existed before the dinosaurs.
 Some species of shark, like the horn shark, have not evolved at all in the last 150 million years due to their perfect design.
 Sharks are accredited for having kept the ocean in check by eliminating the weaker or sick fish so that the stronger ones can produce better offspring.
-With the over fishing of sharks, in the last 20 years, most species have lost over half of their population.
+With the overfishing of sharks, in the last 20 years, most species have lost over half of their population.
 Many sharks are extinct causing a major disturbance in ocean life distribution.

-The most dangerous of Hawaiian sharks are Tiger sharks.
+The most dangerous Hawaiian sharks are Tiger sharks.
 Tiger sharks are highly effective inshore predators that on occasion mistake humans for other ocean animals that make up their regular diet.
 The most dangerous sharks in the ocean are Great White sharks, Tiger sharks, Hammerhead sharks, Bull sharks, and Mako Sharks.

-Sharks primarily feed at night because they are nocturnal.
-Feeding during twilight has been debated, but mostly accepted as a shark behavior.
+Sharks in Maui primarily feed at night because they are nocturnal.
+Feeding during twilight has been debated, but most accepted as a shark behavior.
 Most believe that they choose sun up and sun down to feed because of the transition that most fish go through to focus in the changing light.
-Sharks use their sense of smell more than their eyesight, so they don't worry about their eyes having to focus in different light.
-2/3 of a shark's brain is dedicated to the sense of smell.
+Sharks use their sense of smell more than their eyesight, so they don’t worry about their eyes having to focus in different light.
+2/3 of a shark’s brain is dedicated to the sense of smell.
 This allows them to hunt in murky waters with poor visibility.

 2. Stay away from Rivermouths and stream outlets.